Ebonsignori/Pitch-Trainer-Midi/README.md

 For intervals, frequency detection via a microphone can be used, but for any setting where chords (harmonic) is enabled, MIDI is preferred.
 Chords must be played out one note at a time (arpeggiated) to be picked up by microphone / frequency detection.

-**Note:** Currently only microphone input feedback for Interval mode is supported.
+**Note:** Currently only microphone input feedback for Interval and Melody mode is supported.

 ## Demo